granthanchatterjee/Code-Analyzer-using-Gemini-API/README.md

 ## Note:
 * It only works on codes, nothing else
 * In **'Translated Code'** section, only translation is given, no explaination
+* You need to have your own [Gemini API](https://ai.google.dev/gemini-api/docs/api-key)